influxdata/influxdb-client-php/README.md

 #### Note: Use this client library with InfluxDB 2.x and InfluxDB 1.8+ ([see details](#influxdb-18-api-compatibility)).
 For connecting to InfluxDB 1.7 or earlier instances, use the [influxdb-php](https://github.com/influxdata/influxdb-php) client library.

-#### Disclaimer: This library is a work in progress and should not be considered production ready yet.

 ## Installation

 The InfluxDB 2 client is bundled and hosted on [https://packagist.org/](https://packagist.org/packages/influxdata/influxdb-client-php).